How to Get a New Agent Productive in Their First Week

 - One buyer = one mission = one portfolio

-- No mixed clients, no future “cleanup”
+- Avoid mixed clients and future “cleanup”

 - Translate buyer conversations into structured intent